le-dawg/0xdawgv3/content/pages/index.md

     title: 'Hi, I''m Dawid.
 You can call me dawg.'
     content: >
       I help web3 products come to life and stay relevant.
-I advise startups and teams on tokenization and token economics (TE) and delivering UX research (and more) @deepworkDAO.
-Find me on twitter or check out some of my work here.
+I advise startups and teams on tokenization and token economics (TE),  and delivering UX research (and more) @deepworkDAO.
+You can find me on on most most crypto-focused media.
     actions:
       - label: Let's talk
         url: /contact